spaceaiinc/corporate/README.md

 - Install NodeJs from [NodeJs Official Page](https://nodejs.org/en/?ref=creativetim)
 - Go to [creative tim website](https://creative-tim.com?ref=njsmkp-readme) and login into your account
 - Go to [downloads](https://www.creative-tim.com/downloads?ref=njsmkp-readme) section on creative tim website (be sure to be logged into your account) - after you've bought the theme
-- Press the download button near **NextJS Material Kit Pro** product (this will download onto your computer a zip file)
+- Press the download button near **AI Start Pro** product (this will download onto your computer a zip file)
 - Unzip the downloaded file to a folder in your computer
 - Open Terminal
 - Go to your file project (where you've unzipped the product)